 Potted Olive Tree Care

 Can you grow olive trees in containers?
 Absolutely.
-The trees are very adaptable and drought tolerant, which makes them ideal for container life.
-The best time to start growing olive trees in containers is spring, after all threat of frost has passed.
+The trees are very adaptable and drought-tolerant, which makes them ideal for container life.
+The best time to start growing olive trees in containers is in spring after all threat of frost has passed.

 Olive trees like extremely well-draining, rocky soil.
 Plant your tree in a mix of potting soil and perlite or small rocks.
 When selecting a container, opt for clay or wood.
 Plastic containers retain more water, which can be deadly for an olive tree.

-Place your container grown olive trees in a spot that receives at least 6 hours of full sunlight each day.
+Place your container-grown olive trees in a spot that receives at least six hours of full sunlight each day.
 Make sure not to overwater.
-Only water when the top several inches of soil have dried out completely – when it comes to olives, it’s better to water too little than too much.
+Only water when the top several inches (7.5 cm.) of soil has dried out completely–when it comes to olives, it’s better to water too little than too much.